Ircama/hostp2pd/README.md

 This limitation prevents to setup effective Wi-Fi Direct configurations between Raspberry Pi and Android mobile phones.

-At the moment a valid configuration that prevents MAC randomization with persistent groups is not known.
-The following is a workaround that implies modifying wpa_supplicant sources and recompiling it.
+There is no valid configuration strategy at the moment that prevents MAC randomization with persistent groups.
+The following is a workaround that implies modifying *wpa_supplicant* sources and recompiling them.

-To download wpa_supplicant sources and prepare the environment:
+To download *wpa_supplicant* sources and prepare the environment:

 ```bash
 git clone git://w1.fi/srv/git/hostap.git